 Forensic Architecture produced a court-martial 3D video simulation of the fire process at Ali Enterprises for the ECCHR and medico international project.
 The simulation is based on government reports, satellite photos of the factory building and "normal" photos of the building, as well as testimonies that ECCHR has researched and documented in Pakistan.
 Forensic Architecture also used analyzes by fire experts and architects from Germany and Pakistan for the simulation.

 The factory building, which is located in Karachi, lies on the border of the Sindh Industrial Trading Estate next to the Masroor Pakistan Air Force base.
-Drawing from satellite imagery we are able to situate the building within its urban context and determine its key dimensions.
-Using aligned videos and stills we have been able to visualize key architectural elements in the context of the fire.
+Drawing from satellite imagery, we were able to situate the building within its urban context and determine its key dimensions.
+Using aligned videos and stills, we have been able to visualize key architectural elements in the context of the fire.
 Videos of people escaping from the building align with written testimonies to tell the story of the progression of the fire and the path of those inside.

 Images of the building's facade give indications of the proportionality of the structure so that it could be scrutinized against relevant building codes.
 Witness sketches provided layouts for floor plans and show us the configuration of building and the way that it was used from day to day.
 By aligning key images within the three dimensional model, we have also been able to establish the internal layout of the building.